adds two numbers

 Binary Expressions: Precedence Climbing

 The most subtle function in the parser is ParseBinOpRHS.
-It handles chains of binary operators with correct precedence.
+It handles a sequence of binary operators with correct precedence.

 The key idea: when we're parsing a + b * c + d, we need to figure out which operators go together.
 The * between b and c binds more tightly than the + around it, so b * c should be grouped first.